purpleidea/flabbergast/flabbergast-manual.md

  - `:`, followed by an expression, simply defines an attribute to be the supplied expression.
 If there previously was an attribute of the same name, it is discarded.
  - `: Required` creates an attribute that is always an error.
 This can be thought of as an _abstract_ attribute, in the C++/Java/C# terminology.
 This is not permitted during instantiation.
- - `-:` deletes an attribute.
+ - `: Drop` deletes an attribute.
 The attribute must already exist, so this is not valid when declaring a new template.
  - `+`, followed by an identifier, then `:`, followed by an expression, will replace an attribute but allows the previous value to be bound to the identifier supplied.
 The attribute must already exist, so this is not valid when declaring a new template.
  - `+: {`, followed by a list of amendments, terminated by `}`, performs template amendment.
 It is short-hand for `+oldtemplate: Template oldtemplate { ... }` with the convenience of not having to choose a name.
  - `: Used` indicates that a value is expected to be available through lookup.
 It does not actually *do* anything; it is merely a way to explain intentions to others and provide a place to hang documentation.
 It can be thought of as a weak version of `Required` attributes, and is usually preferable.